 North Carolina

-Warmth for Wake in Wake County can provide a free space heater or up to three cords of free firewood to those who need it.
+Warmth for Wake in Wake County can provide a free space heater or up to two cords of free firewood to those who need it.
 If you prefer firewood, they may be able to deliver it to you!
+In order to be eligible for this program, you must be a low income resident of Wake County, North Carolina.

 You can apply for this program by contacting the Wake County Health & Human Services Department between October and March.